 Julia began flying at 15 and soloed at 16 while a freshman in high school in Saint Paul, Minnesota.
 Earning her Private Pilot License at the age of 17, she then attended Purdue University where she earned the remainder of her ratings and licenses, graduating with a Bachelor of Science Degree in Aviation Technology.
 She flew for a charter airline in Minneapolis and a regional airline in Detroit before being hired by United Airlines.
 She has flown all 3 seats in the Boeing 727, First Officer on the DC-10 and is currently First Officer on the Boeing 747-400.
 Julia volunteers at the Cavanaugh Flight Museum in Addison, Texas providing flights in the PT-19 Cornell, the B-25, ‘Barbie’, and the Ce Havilland CV-2B Caribou.
 She also volunteers with the Collings Foundation on the Wings of Freedom Tour of WWII aircraft.
 She provides flights in the B-17G, ‘Nine-O-Nine’ and the B-25N, ‘Tondelayo’.

-Tony has logged more than 15,000 total flying hours, with over 4000 aerobatic hours.
+Tony has logged more than 18,000 total flying hours, with over 4000 aerobatic hours.
 He flies displays and airshows in the Pitts S-2B.
 He was an aerobatic instructor at H&R Aviation in La Porte Texas, the east side of Houston, where he taught all levels of aerobatics in the Extra 300, Pitts S-2A and S-2B, Decathlon and Citabria.
 He is also an aerobatic judge and an Aerobatic Judge Instructor.
 Tony graduated from Southwestern Oklahoma State University in Weatherford, Oklahoma with a Bachelor of Science in Psychology and a minor in Computer Science.
 He obtained his flying certificates and ratings from FlightSafety in Vero Beach, Florida.
 He carried skydivers, taught aerobatics and flew cargo in Houston, before being hired by a regional airline in Dallas.
 He is currently a First Officer on the MD-80 for American Airlines.
-Tony volunteers at the Cavanaugh Flight Museum in Addison, Texas providing flights and doing displays in the P-51D, 'The Brat III'; the FG-1 Corsiar, the AT-6, Texan; the PT-13 Stearman; the PT-19 Cornell; the Travel Air 4000; the AD-5 Skyraider; the C-47 Skytrain and the De Havilland CV-2B Caribou.
+Tony volunteers at the Cavanaugh Flight Museum in Addison, Texas providing flights and doing displays in the P-51D, 'The Brat III'; the AT-6, Texan; the PT-13 Stearman; the PT-19 Cornell; the Travel Air 4000; the AD-5 Skyraider; the C-47 Skytrain and the De Havilland CV-2B Caribou.
 He also volunteers with the Collings Foundation on the Wings of Freedom Tour of WWII aircraft.
 He flies their TF-51, ‘Toulouse Nuts’.
+Hired by American Eagle Airlines where he flew Captain on the ATR, Saab and Embraer and was an Instructor and Line Check Airman on the Saab and Embraer.
+He has flown as First Officer on the MD-80 for American Airlines and is currently a First Officer on the 757 and 767.